 As an organization, we believe in achieving our goals by adding maximum value to the society around us.
 Countries that rank highly on the knowledge index are able to make better use of their input resources.
 The Accendere’s Knowledge Index tries to map the effective utilization of nation’s resources towards increasing the knowledge pool.
 Data has been collected and analyzed for 91 countries in order to compute this index.

-To compute the Accendere Knowledge Index, several parameters were taken into account.
-Their need and roles are explained below:
+To compute the Accendere Knowledge Index, several parameters mentioned below were taken into account:

-Population– It can be reasonably assumed that; if there exist a few geniuses within a target population, the amount of knowledge created by them would be very high.
-Now the popular definition of a genius is someone with a IQ level of more than 160.
-This amounts to less than 0.01% of the general population.
-If by sheer numbers, the population of a country is higher; there would be more number of geniuses in this country assuming all other factors remaining constant
+Population– It can be reasonably assumed that if few geniuses exist within a target population, the amount of knowledge created by them would be very high.
+If by sheer numbers, the population of a country is higher; there would be a greater number of geniuses in this country assuming all other factors remaining constant.

-Nominal GDP – The Nominal GDP of a country is a fair estimation of the wealth of the nation.
-The higher the nominal GDP of a country, the great the material resources it will have at its disposal.
+Nominal GD – The Nominal GDP of a country is a fair estimation of the wealth of the nation.
+Higher the nominal GDP of a country, greater the material resources it will have at its disposal.

 % of GDP dedicated to Education– This shows the commitment of a country towards investing in education.
-The higher the contribution towards education, the higher is its investment in the future.
+Higher the contribution towards education, higher is its investment in the future.

-Number of Papers Published in SCOPUS indexed journals– SCOPUS is a bibliographic database produced by Elsevier that covers around 22,000 titles from over 5,000 publishers.
-These are mainly peer-reviewed journals that publish research articles in the fields of science, technology, medicine and social sciences
+Number of Papers Published in SCOPUS indexed journals– SCOPUS is a bibliographic database produced by Elsevier that covers around 1.3 million titles having 1.8 million unique authors.
+These are mainly peer-reviewed journals that publish research articles in the fields of science and technology, medicine and social sciences.